ganeshbandewar/myrealtimechatapp/README.md

 just download this files
-make sure you have node installed in your system if not install it the go to respective folder where you have got this repository then just do npm install then after do npm start it will start on your localhost
+make sure you have node installed in your system if not install it , then go to respective folder where you have got this repository then just do npm install then after do npm start it will start on your localhost